rosette-api/python/examples/README.md

 Here are some methods for running the examples.
 Each example will also accept an optional `--url` parameter for overriding the default URL.

-A note on pre-requisites.
+A note on prerequisites.
 Rosette API only supports TLS 1.2 so ensure your toolchain also supports it.

 #### Virtualenv/Latest Release
 ```